pzzd/statistics-probability/notes/binomial_random_variables.md

 - Var(Y) = success probabilty * failure probability = n(1-p) = 0.02 * 0.98
 - back to variance: Var(X) = 500 * 0.02 * 0.98 = 9.8
 - SD = 9.8<sup>1/2</sup> ≈ 3.13

+## Bernoulli distribution

+A Bernoulli distribution "is the discrete probability distribution of a random variable which takes the value 1 with probability p and the value 0 with probability q = 1/p.
+Less formally, it can be thought of as a model for the set of possible outcomes of any single experiment that asks a yes–no question" (https://en.wikipedia.org/wiki/Bernoulli_distribution).

+So, a Bernoulli variable is the variable for a single random trial: it is a type of a binomial distribution.